-Moody Blues founding member Clint Warwick passed away in Birmingham on Saturday May 15, 2004.
+Moody Blues founding member Clint Warwick passed away in Birmingham on Saturday May 15, 2004 at age 63.
 His close friend Pamela Phelan (who operated Clint's website) informed me of this sad news.
 My sincere condolence goes out to Clint's family and friends.

 Clint stayed in touch with some of his band mates in the Moody Blues and said; "I'm always invited back stage and there's lots of hugging and pats on the back.
 In some ways nothing's changed because we really are the same people.
 The biggest difference is that afterwards they fly back to Florida in a private jet and I catch the bus back to Kingstanding!"

-In recent years, Clint re-discovered his love of making music and had his first solo CD released in 2002.
-With encouragement from long-time friend Danny King, Clint Warwick was working on another recording project that was unfinished at the time of his death.
+In recent years, Clint Warwick re-discovered his love of making music.
+With encouragement from long-time friend Danny King, Clint had his first solo CD titled "My Life - The Waltz" released in 2002 and dedicated to his son Paul who died tragically young.
+Clint was working on another recording project titled 'Dreamstone' with former Varsity Rag and Cathedral guitarist Jon Fox that was unfinished at the time of his death.

 Clint Warwick's memory will live on in the classic early recordings of the Moody Blues - the first pop group from Birmingham to have international success and in doing so - lead the way for many other West Midlands bands.